AlphaAttang/alx-system_engineering-devops/0x00-shell_basics/README.md

 11-lists
 A script that list all files in long format hidden files, current directory, parent of the working directory and /boot directory

+12-file_type
+A script that prints the file type of iamafile in the /tmp directory